 - A SAFe Advanced Scrum Master, who also interacts with critical stakeholders in the larger program and enterprise contexts

-- A SAFe Program consultant, who is the leading agent that implements the SAFe framework in the organisation
+- A SAFe Practice consultant, who is the leading agent that implements the SAFe framework in the organisation

-Role and responsibilities of the SAFe Program Consultant
+Role and responsibilities of the SAFe Practice Consultant

 As a SPC, you are responsible for building the new organisation and leading this change.
 You train teams in the SAFe framework and help colleagues to understand the seven core competencies of SAFe.
 It is your task to get the organisation moving and to steer everyone in the right direction.